Does Louisiana require paid family or sick leave?

 Employers below 50 Louisiana employees fall back to R.S.
 23:341 for pregnancy disability (25-employee threshold) and the federal Pregnant Workers Fairness Act (all employers, no size threshold) for reasonable accommodations.

 Teamed administers FMLA paperwork on behalf of client employers.
-Eligibility tracking, certification requests, and reinstatement coordination run through one platform, from contractor to entity.
+Eligibility tracking, certification requests, and reinstatement coordination run through one platform.
+Use our Employer Cost Calculator to see how Louisiana's total cost of employment stacks up before you hire.

 What federal pregnancy protections apply to all Louisiana employers?